-Similar to many commercial areas in the City, this area is developed with a mixture of commercial and residential uses.
+Similar to many commercial areas in the City, this portion of Newport Boulevard is characterized by a mixture of commercial and residential uses.
+The proposed licensed premise is located approximately 108 feet from the nearest property zoned for residential use.
+Two commercial buildings on two properties, fencing, and landscaping serve as buffers between the proposed storefront and nearest property zoned for residential use.
 To ensure compatibility with residences in the area, proposed project conditions and requirements include the following:

 - The business hours are limited from 7 AM to 10 PM; - Security lighting is shielded and directed down/away from adjacent properties.
-As conditioned, a photometric study would be required to be submitted during plan check to demonstrate that light levels are appropriate; - Operator shall post signs in the parking lot at 1912 Harbor Boulevard to remind customers and vendors to keep noise levels to a minimum (the security guard shall also be responsible for noise enforcement); - A security guard shall be onsite during hours of operation; and - A staff person or the security guard will regularly monitor the site's parking lot to ensure that customers are quiet, turn off vehicle engines promptly, do not play loud music, etc.
+As conditioned, a photometric study would be required to be submitted during plan check to demonstrate that light levels are appropriate; - Operator shall post signs in the parking lot to remind customers and vendors to keep noise levels to a minimum (the security guard shall also be responsible for noise enforcement); - Limit the hours the business can dispose of waste in the trash enclosure, i.e., dispose of trash between 8 AM and 8 PM; - A security guard shall be onsite during hours of operation; and - A staff person or the security guard will regularly monitor the site's parking lot to ensure that customers are quiet, turn off vehicle engines promptly, do not play loud music, etc.